elastic/harp/docs/cmd/harp_bundle_prefixer.md

       --in string       Container input ('-' for stdin or filename) (default "-") --out string      Container output ('-' for stdout or a filename) --prefix string   Specify prefix to prepend
+  -r, --remove          Remove the given prefix from the package paths
 ```

 ### SEE ALSO